cheretbe/notes/ansible.md

     * Do not manage external roles in your repository manually, use ansible-galaxy
 * https://blog.theodo.com/2015/10/best-practices-to-build-great-ansible-playbooks/
     * Put the community’s roles in a separate folder
+    * Explore Ansible Galaxy.
+There are many great roles over there.
+Instead of rewriting everything go forking!
 * http://www.markusz.io/posts/2017/11/24/ansible-playbook-roles/
 * https://opencredo.com/blogs/reusing-ansible-roles-with-private-git-repos-and-dependencies/